Auxiliary Verbs: Should and would

 In all cases, would is followed by the base verb without to (i.e. the infinitive form).

-Would for polite request:
+Would for polite requests:

 Would can also be used to make polite requests in English.